INTEGRATION OF THE TREATMENT FOR MENTAL HEALTH, SUBSTANCE ABUSE AND PHYSICAL HEALTH

-The purpose of this bulletin is to bring to the attention of all Vermont private payers, including but not limited to licensed health care insurers and their delegates, their obligation to reimburse providers for less restrictive and less expensive alternatives to hospitalization for treatment of mental health and substance abuse conditions.
+The purpose of this Bulletin is to bring to the attention of all Vermont private payers, including but not limited to licensed health care insurers and their delegates, their obligation to reimburse providers for less restrictive and less expensive alternatives to hospitalization for treatment of mental health and substance abuse conditions.
 Private payers shall include documentation of this obligation in their policies and procedures manuals.

 Maternity Coverage Regulation #89-1 applies to all policies of health insurance issued to Vermonters, and generally provides that maternity coverage be a part of all health insurance policies on a non-discriminatory basis.
 Such coverage is also subject to Bulletin #96, issued on September 27, 1989.